Onimusha: Gameplay

 Although the protagonist changes in every Onimusha title, he is always a skilled swordsman who embarks on a set mission which involves slaying demons and fearsome enemies during the waning years of the Sengoku period of feudal Japan.
 In each game, the protagonist has the ability to absorb Genma souls from defeated enemies, which help to restore health, infuse power in weapons and armor, and provide power for the elemental attacks of special weapons.

 The player controls their character using the D-pad (although later games such as Onimusha 3: Demon Siege and Onimusha: Dawn of Dreams introduced analog stick control) and travels in a fairly linear method, able to rotate slowly with the input of an opposing direction.
 Characters tend to move slowly and can only slightly increase their speed with the dash maneuver by tapping twice in any direction.
 Actions common to many action-oriented games, such as jumping, grabbing, and climbing over obstacles, cannot be performed in Onimusha games.

-Onimusha is very action-oriented with an emphasis on combat, and employing some horror elements.
+Onimusha is action-oriented with an emphasis on combat, and employing some horror elements.
 The player has an arsenal of weaponry, ranging from katana to elemental-based broadswords.
 The player possesses a limited supply of spiritual energy which can be used for magical attacks.
 These magical attacks, which vary depending upon which weapon is equipped and other offensive attributes, can be improved throughout the game by accumulation of souls from defeated enemies.

 Plot

 Based primarily throughout the Japanese Sengoku period, Onimusha: Warlords starts with the feudal lord Nobunaga Oda being killed during a battle.
 One of the prominent fighters, Hidemitsu Samanosuke Akechi, receives a letter from his cousin Princess Yuki who is concerned about servants from her castle disappearing.
-Samanosuke joins with the kunoichi Kaede to rescue Yuki and discover demonic creatures known as Genma are the culprits.
+Samanosuke joins with the kunoichi Kaede to rescue Yuki and discover demonic creatures known as Genma.
 In order to defeat the Genma, the Oni clan grant Samanosuke powers from their kind.
 Across his fights Samanosuke discovers the Genma have resurrected Nobunaga into serving their needs while intending to sacrifice Yuki and an orphan named Yumemaru to grant him more powers.
 Samanosuke manages to save Yuki and Yumemaru and kills the Genma Lord, the God of Light Fortinbras.
 Samanosuke's group then takes different paths.

 The sequel, Onimusha 2: Samurai's Destiny, has Nobunaga using the Genma in his forces to unify Japan, wiping out Yagyu village whose clan are Genma exterminators.
 The clan's only survivor, Jubei Yagyu, goes on a quest to avenge his clan while learning he inherited Oni powers from his mother as he uses them alongside the Oni's five orbs to battle Nobunaga's soldiers.
 Across his journey, Jubei meets several allies who also seek Nobunaga's life.
 Jubei manages to infiltrate Gifu castle and confronts Nobunaga alone.
 Although Jubei kills Nobunaga, the warlord's soul escapes and later reconstitutes himself.
 The spin-off Onimusha: Blade Warriors has the cast from Warlords and Samurai's Destiny in a new battle against Nobunaga's forces.